 For more information about general protections and workplace rights, see our Best Practice Guide to General Protections.

 If a court or tribunal finds that a reason for an employee's dismissal is related to one of the above reasons, the dismissal is unlawful.
-Reinstatement is a possibility, as well as compensation of up to six months' pay (capped at $61,650, which is half of the high-income threshold amount) and a penalty of up to $33,000 imposed on the employer.
+Reinstatement is a possibility, as well as compensation of up to six months' pay and a penalty of up to $32,000 imposed on the employer.
 Where a discrimination claim is made in a state or federal discrimination tribunal, compensation is not usually capped and while a penalty cannot be ordered, compensation can be ordered for pain and suffering or general damages as well as economic loss.

 With discrimination or unlawful termination claims, an employee usually has to establish that they have been dismissed and that they have the protected attribute they allege was a reason to dismiss them.
 However, in practice, the burden of proof then falls on the employer to show that the dismissal was not motivated by any of the claimed discriminatory reasons.
 The best way for an employer to do this is to demonstrate the valid reason that it was motivated by.
 Failing to do so may lead the court or tribunal to infer that the discriminatory attribute alleged by the employee was a reason for the dismissal.
 So even if a valid reason and procedural fairness is not technically required, they will often be very important to demonstrate in order to defend a discrimination or breach of workplace rights claim.